Measurement of the $\gamma n\rightarrow K^0\Sigma^0$ differential cross section over the $K^*$ threshold: Conclusions

 \section{Conclusions}

-In conclusion, a first measurement of the reaction $\gamma n \rightarrow K^0 \Sigma^0$ is presented in the region of the $K^*$ threshold.
+A first measurement of the reaction $\gamma n \rightarrow K^0 \Sigma^0$ is presented from threshold to 2400\,MeV, spanning the region of the $K^*$ threshold.
 The channel was identified via the decays ${K^0_S\rightarrow\pi^0\pi^0}$ and $\Sigma^0\rightarrow\Lambda\gamma\rightarrow(p\pi^-)\gamma$ at the BGOOD experiment.
-Two different methods were used to describe background from other reaction channels passing the selection criteria.
-After fitting to $2\pi^0$ invariant mass spectra to extract the signal, the two methods proved compatible.
-A structure may be visible above \SI{2000}{MeV} which is consistent with a model describing the cusp in $K^0\Sigma^+$ photoproduction via dynamically generated meson-baryon states.
-Whilst FSI and conventional nucleon resonance contributions cannot yet be ruled out, the data hints at parallels to the charmed quark sector, where equivalent models predicted the $P_C$-states as molecular like systems.
-Improved statistical precision and extension to more forward angles will be required to fully characterize this region.
-Moreover, from theory side a detailed calculation of the differential cross section appears desirable to draw more definite conclusions.
+Two different methods were used to describe background from other reaction channels passing the selection criteria, which after fitting to $2\pi^0$ invariant mass spectra to extract the signal proved compatible.
+The data are consistent with existing data and well described by PWA solutions.
+Improved statistical precision and an extension to more forward \kaonangle{} is required to fully characterize and discriminate between model calculations.

+In BnGa no resonances are put in a priori.
+Instead poles emerge from the K Matrix formalism within specific partial waves.
+What is included here is S11 and P11 partial waves.